Interim Rent Control Measures

-An updated list of Frequently Asked Questions (FAQs) is now available (revised 08/28/19 to update FAQ #21).
+An updated list of Frequently Asked Questions (FAQs) is now available (revised 08/28/19 to update FAQ #21; revised 09/23/19 to update FAQ #25).
 These FAQs reflect questions regarding the urgency ordinance that was adopted at the August 12, 2019 City Council meeting.
-Translations of the FAQs in Spanish and Tagalog are being developed and will be posted when available.
+Spanish Translation of the FAQs are available now.

 Residential Rental Registry and Rent Registration Certificate: A New Requirement for Landlords

 The Interim Rent Control Ordinance requires all landlords to register with the City by March 4, 2020.
 An online registration system is expected to be in place by the end of September 2019.
 Landlords who wish to register before the online registration system is available may use the Residential Rental Registration Form.
 After receipt of a completed form, the City will issue the landlord a Rent Registration Certificate for each unit.
 The Certificate must be served on the tenant or displayed in a conspicuous place.
 Instructions on how to complete the Residential Rental Registration Form can be found on the form itself.